 The Bernard Osher Foundation supports 120 lifelong learning programs on college campuses everywhere from Huntsville, Ala., to Fairbanks, Alaska.
 The foundation, founded in 1977 and based in San Francisco, funds at least one non-credit educational program in each of the 50 states and the District of Columbia.

 Each program welcomes adults age 50 and older with “a diverse repertoire of intellectually stimulating courses.”
 And each is required to operate with “robust volunteer leadership” and have established mechanisms for evaluating classes offered and participant satisfaction.
 To find an Osher-funded program near you, go to the Osher Foundation site.

-This spring, Steve Thaxton, executive director of the National Resource Center for Osher Lifelong Learning Institutes, spoke with Next Avenue about adult learning trends in the future.
+Last year, Steve Thaxton, executive director of the National Resource Center for Osher Lifelong Learning Institutes, spoke with Next Avenue about adult learning trends in the future.

 The Oasis Institute